awoo100-zh/simple-sports/README.md

 # Problem Statement
 Building, managing and running a website is complex and expensive, and being a player/coach/manager it is difficult to find up-to-date information in a timely manner.
-The vision is a one-click install website (or potentially a cloud based option) so that sports clubs and their governing bodies have a central platform for managing their c
+The vision is a one-click install website (or potentially a cloud based option) so that sports clubs and their governing bodies have a central platform for managing their club

 # Our Purpose
 Let's make life easier for amateur clubs and take the pain away from managing their web presence, and give them access to capabilities that they haven't seen before.
 Let's help create a consistent experience for our players, clubs and managers and simplify co-ordination efforts across the board.
 Most importantly, lets create an even playing field to increase competition and competitiveness across the sporting landscape.